Tyhye/beyond-part-models-gluon/README.md

 ### data
 In the `data` package, I put the scripts about *loading data* and *save snapshots*.
-    +`textdataset.py` defines the TextDataset, which define the dataset defined by a text file.
+    + `textdataset.py` defines the TextDataset, which define the dataset defined by a text file.
-    +`transform.py` defines the classes Transformer.
+    + `transform.py` defines the classes Transformer.
-        -`ListTransformer` is used for training.
+        - `ListTransformer` is used for training.
-        -`Market1501_Transformer` is used for market_1501 and duke testing.
+        - `Market1501_Transformer` is used for market_1501 and duke testing.
-    +`saver.py` defines a object for saving snapshots, only when the result is better.
+    + `saver.py` defines a object for saving snapshots, only when the result is better.

 ### metric
 In the `metric` package, I put the `reidmetric.py`, which define a metric designed for Re-ID.